SAP-archive/teched2020-DAT260/exercises/ex0/README.md

     * data source
     * how data has been prepared (e.g. osmnx)
     * goals (detailed; high-level also on intro site)
+* Spatial Visualization
+    * DBeaver
+    * Wicket with st_transform and st_aswkt
+* General structure of exercises
 * For more background: Devtoberfest on Youtube

 # Level 1 Heading